Universal few-body physics in a harmonic trap: Results for the 3-body sector

 \subsection{Application to $^6$Li atoms}

-As an application, we consider a system consisting of three fermionic $^6$Li atoms in a HOP with a low external magnetic field.
+As an example application, we consider a system consisting of three fermionic $^6$Li atoms in a HOP with a low external magnetic field.
 Our calculations apply to experiments with a few fermions per site in optical lattices.
 The scattering lengths for the three lowest hyperfine states labelled by their hyperfine quantum numbers $|f,m_f\rangle$, or by integers: $|1\rangle=|1/2,+1/2\rangle$, $|2\rangle=|1/2,-1/2\rangle$ and $|3\rangle=|3/2,-3/2\rangle$ have been calculated by Julienne \cite{julienne}.
 The Feshbach resonances occur for magnetic fields near $834$ G, $811$ G and $690$ G. The corresponding renormalisation energies are determined by the relation between the ground state energy $\epsilon^{\left(2\right)}$ and the scattering length $a$ in the 2 particle sector (See Fig.\ref{fig:2ab}).
 The range of interactions for ultracold atoms is the van der Waals length $l_{\textrm{vdW}}$, which is approximately $62.5\,a_B$ for $^6$Li, where $a_B=0.529\,$\AA\ is the Bohr radius.
 Thus the effective theory is only reliable for regions, where $a\simgt 2 l_{\textrm{vdW}}$.
-A discussion of Efimov physics in $^6$Li atoms with the three spin states $|1\rangle$, $|2\rangle$, and $|3\rangle$ without a trap was given in Ref.~\cite{Braaten:2009ey}.
+A discussion of Efimov physics in $^6$Li atoms with the three spin states $|1\rangle$, $|2\rangle$, and $|3\rangle$ without trap was given in Refs.~\cite{Braaten:2009ey,nakajima2010,braaten2009,naidon2009,floerchinger2009}.
 As an example, we calculate the 3-body spectrum for the system $|1\rangle\otimes |1\rangle\otimes |2\rangle$ which contains two like atoms in the trap.
 Because of the Pauli principle, there are no Efimov-like states and $V^{\left(3\right)}_{\textrm{cont}}$ does not contribute.
+The energy spectrum of two-component fermions in a trap as a function of the scattering length $a$ was previously studied in Refs.~\cite{chang,stecher:2007,blume:2007,Stetcu:2007ms,kestner:2007,Luu:2006xv,stecher:2008,Alhassid:2008,Stetcu:2010xq,Rotureau:2010uz,Drummond:2010}.
 Figure~\ref{fig:3Li65L0ab} shows the extrapolated energies of the first two states with $L^P=0^+$ as a function of the magnetic field (circles and pluses).
-The oscillator length is $\beta\approx65\,a_B$.
+The oscillator length is taken as $\beta\approx65\,a_B$.